-Jono Bacon is a leading community strategist, speaker, author, and podcaster.
+Jono Bacon is a leading community and collaboration speaker, author, and podcaster.
 He is the founder of Jono Bacon Consulting which provides community strategy/execution, workflow, and other services.
-He previously served as director of community at GitHub, Canonical, XPRIZE, OpenAdvantage.
-His clients include Huawei, GitLab, Microsoft, Intel, Google, Sony Mobile, Deutsche Bank, Santander, HackerOne, Mattermost, SAP, Symphony Software Foundation, The Executive Center, data.world, Creative Commons, and others.
-He is the author of the critically-acclaimed The Art of Community, a columnist for Forbes and opensource.com, founder of the Community Leadership Summit and Open Community Conferences, and co-founder of Bad Voltage, and advisor to AlienVault, Moltin, data.world, Mycroft, Open Networking Foundation, and Open Cloud Consortium.
+He previously served as director of community at GitHub, Canonical, XPRIZE, and OpenAdvantage.
+His clients include Huawei, GitLab, Microsoft, Intel, Google, Sony Mobile, Deutsche Bank, Santander, HackerOne, Mattermost, SAP, FINOS Foundation, The Executive Center, data.world, Creative Commons, and others.
+He is the author of ‘People Powered: How communities can supercharge your business, brand, and teams’ and The Art of Community, a columnist for Forbes and opensource.com, founder of the Community Leadership Summit, founder of Conversations With Bacon, and co-founder of Bad Voltage.
+He is an advisor to AlienVault, Moltin, data.world, Mycroft, Open Networking Foundation, and Open Cloud Consortium.

 Jono Bacon is a leading community manager, speaker, author, and podcaster.
 He is the founder of Jono Bacon Consulting which provides community strategy/execution, developer workflow, and other services.
 He also previously served as director of community at GitHub, Canonical, XPRIZE, OpenAdvantage, and consulted and advised a range of organizations.

-Bacon is a prominent author and speaker on community management and best practice, and wrote the best-selling The Art of Community (O’Reilly), is the founder of the primary annual conference for community managers and leaders, the Community Leadership Summit, founder of the Community Leadership Forum, and is a regular keynote speaker at events about community management, leadership, and best practice.
-He also writes columns for Forbes and opensource.com.
+Bacon is a prominent author and speaker on community management and best practice.
+He wrote of ‘People Powered: How communities can supercharge your business, brand, and teams’ and The Art of Community and is the founder of the primary annual conference for community managers and leaders, the Community Leadership Summit.
+He is a regular keynote speaker at events about community management, organizational leadership, and best practice.

 Bacon has provided community management consultancy for both internal and external communities for a range of organizations.
-This includes Deutsche Bank, Huawei, GitLab, Intel, SAP, HackerOne, data.world, Sony Mobile, Samsung, Open Compute Project, IBM, Dyson, Mozilla, AlienVault, and others.
-He holds advisory positions at AlienVault, Open Networking Foundation, and Open Cloud Consortium.
+This includes Deutsche Bank, Huawei, GitLab, Intel, SAP, HackerOne, data.world, Sony Mobile, Samsung, Open Compute Project, IBM, Dyson, Mozilla, FINOS Foundation, Executive Centre, AlienVault, and others.
+He holds advisory positions at AlienVault, Moltin, data,world, Open Networking Foundation, and Open Cloud Consortium.

 He lives in the San Francisco Bay Area in California with his wife, Erica, and their son, Jack.